jsyk/x65/README.md

 Open-X65
 =========

-The 65c02 and 65c816-based modern retro computer.
+The 65c02 and 65c816-based modern computer with a retro feel.

 ----------------------------------------------------------------------------